 Help Contents

-How to Publish the Document on the Web?
+How to Publish a Print2Flash Document on the Web?

-After you converted a document to Print2Flash document, you may publish it on the Web to make it accessible to anyone with Internet access.
+After you converted a document to Print2Flash format, you may publish it on the Web to make it accessible to anyone with Internet access.

 You have several options here.
 In any case, after publication you get a link to your document.
 You may pass this link to the people you want to see your document, send it in e-mails, publish it on your web site, post to forums, etc. And everyone can view your document in Print2Flash format without having to install special commercial software to see it!